graphql/graphql-spec/spec/Section 6 -- Execution.md

 CollectSubfields(objectType, fieldDetailsList, variableValues):

-- Let {groupedFieldSet} be an empty map.
+- Initialize {groupedFieldSet} to an empty ordered map of lists.
+- Initialize {newDeferUsages} to an empty list.
 - For each {fieldDetails} in {fieldDetailsList}:
   - Let {field} and {deferUsage} be the corresponding entries on {fieldDetails}.
   - Let {fieldSelectionSet} be the selection set of {field}.
   - If {fieldSelectionSet} is null or empty, continue to the next field.
-  - Let {subGroupedFieldSet} be the result of {CollectFields(objectType, fieldSelectionSet, variableValues, deferUsage)}.
+  - Let {subGroupedFieldSet} and {subNewDeferUsages} be the result of {CollectFields(objectType, fieldSelectionSet, variableValues, deferUsage)}.
   - For each {subGroupedFieldSet} as {responseKey} and {subfields}:
     - Let {groupForResponseKey} be the list in {groupedFieldSet} for {responseKey}; if no such list exists, create it as an empty list.
     - Append all fields in {subfields} to {groupForResponseKey}.
+  - Append all defer usages in {subNewDeferUsages} to {newDeferUsages}.
 - Return {groupedFieldSet}.

 ### Handling Field Errors